Short answer: your daughter needs a financial diary so that she can learn how she spends her money.

 I’m glad that this moment happened.
 It forced me to be a sounding board rather than a judging machine.

 So I challenge you.
-Encourage your daughter to start this habit.
-Do it now while the #s are small and easy to keep in a notebook.
+Encourage your daughter to start this habit of keeping a financial diary.
+Do it now while the numbers are small and easy to keep in a notebook.
 And I promise you will be setting her up for long long positive financial habits!!!